mgorav/semantic-data-catalog/README.md

 - Vespa
 - Pinecon

+### Embedding
+An embedding is a relatively low-dimensional space into which you can translate high-dimensional vectors.
+Embeddings make it easier to do machine learning on large inputs like sparse vectors representing words.
+Ideally, an embedding captures some of the semantics of the input by placing semantically similar inputs close together in the embedding space.
+An embedding can be learned and reused across models.
+Embeddings can assist us in learning the semantic meaning of a word by studying what other words it often appears next to.
+Then we can produce a list of embeddings, which can be treated as a task-specific dictionary

 ## Model & Embedding
 In this blog, I will be using [OWL2Vec2 - embedding of OWN ontology](https://arxiv.org/abs/2009.14654).
 There is refernce implementaiton from Oxford univeristy, which takes a catalog of ontologies and build a model that embed ontologies.